BinCT/Protocol-Bot/README.md

 # Protocol-Bot
 A backdoor bot for discord servers

-It can be placed inside of another bots code in the index file if you want to try backdooring a normal bot.

-This bot is very easy to understand and you are able to customize it to be whatever you want, the protocol theme that is currently in the bot is more of a template, you can change any of it.
+This bot is easy to understand and very customizable, the protocol theme that is currently in the bot is a template, of which I recommed you change for convenience.

-This bot was originally based off of "PossumBot" as a template because of it's design.
+This bot was originally based off of "PossumBot" as a foundation/template because of it's design.
-## Backdooring
-It can be easily merged with another one of my bots because it has the same structure, to merge this with another type of bot, copy over the node modules dependencies, copy over the dependencies part in the index file, then copy line 25 to 582 and paste it in the index.
 ## Documentation
 Commands - (All commands will be like this as an example '$protocol-[numbers]')